How to Handle Tragedy

 Release your feelings to God.
 Refuse to be bitter.
 Run to God for safety.
 The last principle that the Bible offers is this: rely on God’s character.
 Count on him.
 His character is unchangeable.
 You can rely on God no matter what happens.

 One thing you need to know about God.
 God will never change.
 Our events may change.
-The constants in our life may change.
+The constants in our lives may change.
 You may lose your job, your finances, your marriage.
 You may lose your health.
 But you will never lose the security of knowing that God never changes.
 In the worst circumstances imaginable, we can continue to rely on God’s character.

 There’s a book in the Bible called Lamentations.
 It’s a book that is exactly like it sounds – it’s not a happy book.
 It’s full of mourning and of weeping.
 The city of Jerusalem had been completely destroyed.
 But the man who wrote this book wasn’t just upset by the destruction of the city.
 When the city was destroyed, the dreams of a nation were destroyed.
 They had expected the city to be a base from which God could rule.
 When the city was lost, people’s hope and faith in God were destroyed as well.
 It wasn’t a happy story.